-The Antonio Cardarelli
+The Antonio Cardarelli Hospital

 Some months ago, I received this

 bit of correspondence:

 During WW-2 I spent two months in the 17th General Hospital (US Army which I believe was in the Vomero section of Naples, set high overlooking the bay and an exquisite view of Vesuvius.
 From the balconies you had a picture postcard scene in view.
 Is the hospital still there?
 If you know, what is its name now?

 I didn’t know the answer, but that note was

 from one Fred Hellman and led to his contribution to the WWII Oral

 History items in these pages.
 It

 also set me to finding out about a bit of history of

-Antonio Cardarelli hospital (pictured,
+asked about, the Antonio Cardarelli hospital (pictured,

 Depending on how one defines “modern,” the first great wave of modern hospital building in Naples was an outgrowth of the Spanish incorporation of Naples as a vicerealm in the 1500s.
 Some of those hospitals still function today (the “Incurabili”, for example).
 Using a more modern definition of “modern,” in the early 1900s a section of the western end of the historic center of Naples (near the church of San Pietro a Maiella) was cleared to make room for the new Policlinic Hospital —now called (of course!) the "old" Policlinic Hospital.